Video Reasoning without Training: Introduction

-Our results suggest that \ours{} and \ourslite{} bridge the gap between baseline instruction tuned models and RL-trained models in terms of accuracy (see Fig.~\ref{fig:entropyIntro}(c)).
-Notably, our training-free approach mainly guides the baseline model's search for reasoning traces in a more grounded and controlled manner, avoiding unbounded entropy increases and enabling deeper thinking.
-It is important to note though that if a base model lacks the knowledge to solve a certain problem, our training-free search-based approach cannot compensate for that limitation.
-In other words, if the solution lies outside the search space of the model's knowledge, a search-based algorithm cannot discover it.
-For such problems, training-based approaches would be better suited.
-While we do not see such limitation often for many video reasoning tasks, we will discuss one such instance in detail in the Section~\ref{sec:exp} (e.g., the VSI(MRA) task in Fig.~\ref{fig:entropyIntro}(c)).
-Finally, because we have a dedicated entropy minimization phase, we also converge to the final solution trajectory significantly faster, thus producing considerably fewer output tokens on average compared to the RL models (see Fig.~\ref{fig:entropyIntro}(d)) which also helps the inference times.
+Our results demonstrate that \ours{} and \ourslite{} bridge the gap between baseline instruction tuned models and RL-trained models in terms of accuracy (see Fig.~\ref{fig:entropyIntro}(c)).
+We empirically observe that this approach is most effective when the solution lies within the pretrained model's knowledge space (e.g., classification tasks we study) but requires better search strategies to surface it.
+For tasks where this knowledge underrepresented in pretraining (e.g., regression tasks like VSI-MRA), training-based approaches remain more effective.
+Moreover, our dedicated entropy minimization phase enables the final solution trajectory to converge faster, thus producing considerably fewer output tokens on average compared to the RL models (see Fig.~\ref{fig:entropyIntro}(d)) which also helps the inference times.
 Thus, \ours{} and \ourslite{} bridge the gap with the RL-trained model while producing significantly fewer output tokens.
-In summary, the paper makes the following \textbf{key contributions}: \begin{enumerate} \item To our knowledge, the problem of \textit{ inducing video reasoning without training} has not been previously addressed in the literature.
-We are the first to introduce a training-free, purely inference-time optimization method to improve video reasoning without SFT or RL. \item We hypothesize that deeper thinking can be achieved by pronounced micro-exploration and micro-exploitation cycles of the baseline instruction-tuned models and propose \ours{} to achieve this.
-We also provide simple theoretical results for our method. \item We show that \ours{} induces a lower and delayed entropy peak during macro-exploration and a lower final entropy during macro-exploitation, similar to the patterns observed for the reasoning models trained by RL or SFT (see Fig.~\ref{fig:entropyIntro}(b)). \item Extensive experiments on six video reasoning benchmarks show that \ours{} achieves an average improvement of \textbf{1.4\%} over the base model, narrowing the gap to within \textbf{0.6\%} of the RL-trained Video-R1-7B model (see Fig.~\ref{fig:entropyIntro}(c)).
+In summary, the paper makes the following \textbf{key contributions}: \begin{enumerate} \item To our knowledge, the problem of \textit{ video reasoning without training} has not been previously addressed in the literature.
+We are the first to introduce a training-free, purely inference-time optimization method for video reasoning without SFT or RL. \item We propose \ours{} that enhances the micro-exploration and micro-exploitation cycles of the baseline instruction-tuned models to achieve better accuracy.
+We also provide simple theoretical results for our method. \item We show that \ours{} with our proposed entropy based objective induces a lower and delayed entropy peak during macro-exploration and a lower final entropy during macro-exploitation, similar to the patterns observed for the reasoning models trained by RL (see Fig.~\ref{fig:entropyIntro}(b)). \item Extensive experiments on six video reasoning benchmarks show that \ours{} achieves an average improvement of \textbf{1.4\%} over the base model, narrowing the gap to within \textbf{0.6\%} of the RL-trained Video-R1-7B model (see Fig.~\ref{fig:entropyIntro}(c)).
 We further show gains across model sizes ranging from 3B to 32B and even up to 72B LMMs.
-We also demonstrate that \ours{} is robust/complementary to multiple SOTA decoding methods and perform many ablations. \item Finally, we show that inference time optimization can lead to more efficient reasoning by significantly reducing the total number of reasoning tokens generated (see Fig.~\ref{fig:entropyIntro}(d)). \ours{} produces \textbf{21.4\%} fewer tokens than the base Qwen2.5-7B-Instruct model, and \textbf{58.6\%} fewer tokens than the RL-trained Video-R1-7B model.
-This means that its inference time is competitive to the base model and up to \textbf{37\%} lower than Video-R1-7B on average. \end{enumerate}
+We also demonstrate that \ours{} is complementary to multiple SOTA decoding methods. \item Our approach can lead to more efficient reasoning by significantly reducing the total number of output tokens generated (see Fig.~\ref{fig:entropyIntro}(d)). \ours{} produces \textbf{21.4\%} fewer tokens on average than the base Qwen2.5-7B-Instruct model, and \textbf{58.6\%} fewer tokens on average than the RL-trained Video-R1-7B model.
+This means that its wall-clock inference time is competitive to the base model and up to \textbf{37\%} lower than Video-R1-7B on average. \end{enumerate}